 What does this mean for property managers?
 For starters, it means handling a lot of packages.
-Property management teams today are seeing tens of hours every week wasted by staff having to handle packages, store them securely, log them, and notify residents.
-This represents a large investment in time, and that investment is only going to continue.
-At the same time, there are other considerations that must be weighed.
-Securing those deliveries becomes your responsibility as a property manager, which introduces another layer of complexity to an already difficult situation.
+Property management teams today are seeing at least 20 hours every week wasted processing packages (including storage, logging, and notifying residents).
+This represents a significant time investment, one that has a direct impact on any property’s bottom line.
+And there are other considerations that must be weighed as well.
+Securing those deliveries becomes your responsibility as a property manager, which introduces another layer of complexity to an already challenging situation.

-On top of the increasingly large amount of time that managing package deliveries have begun to occupy for today’s property managers, your residents are expecting their packages in a short period of time.
+On top of the increasingly large amount of time that managing package deliveries has begun to occupy for today’s property managers, your residents are coming to expect package deliveries on their schedule.
 Online shopping today is characterized by more frequent shipments that are smaller in size and have tighter delivery windows.
-Like it or not, property management teams are now an integral stakeholder in last mile logistics.
-So, how can property managers help meet their resident’s expectations while streamlining the package delivery process and improving last mile logistics?
-Through a parcel locker.
+Like it or not, property management teams are now an integral stakeholder in last mile logistics – and residents want their items delivered as quickly and conveniently as possible.

 The soaring demand for rentals isn’t going anywhere.
 While both demand and rent remain high, property management teams are looking for innovative solutions that can entice new residents and retain existing residents.

-Many of the solutions and innovation we have outlined leverage technology to drive increased convenience for residents, while also filling a critical need.
-Through the use of maintenance management portals, property managers are able to streamline the flow of work orders, making placing a service ticket easier for residents and making it easier for maintenance staff to prioritize tickets and follow-up on existing tickets.
+Using a new property management service ( e.g., maintenance portals), property managers are able to streamline the flow of work orders, making placing a service ticket easier for residents and making it easier for maintenance staff to prioritize tickets and follow-up on existing tickets.

-Through the use of parcel lockers, property managers are better able to cater to resident demands for fast, efficient delivery of online purchases that can be picked up at their convenience.
+And, through the use of parcel lockers, property managers are better able to cater to resident demands for fast, efficient delivery of online purchases that can be picked up at their convenience.
 At the same time, parcel lockers enhance security by eliminating package theft.
-Read more about the benefits of parcel lockers for multifamily homes on our blog.
+You can read more about the benefits of parcel lockers for multifamily homes on our blog.